 What signals does my body-mind give me when I really could use a pause?

 If a friend sees me do ____ or say ___, would I be open to them suggesting a pause at that point?

 Am I open to other people asking for a Pause?
 If not, what beliefs do I have that stop me from seeing a pause as a good and useful practice?

 What do I think ___ will say if I ask for a pause (or say I am going to take one)?
-What EFT Tapping can I do to help prepare me for that reaction, and what words would I like to use to re-enforce both my decision to pause and it’s benefit for the relationship?
+What EFT Tapping can help prepare me for that reaction?
+What words would I like to use to reinforce my decision to pause and benefit the relationship at the same time?

-What if I could ask myself to Pause prior to engaging with someone rather than after already engaging?
+What if I could ask myself to Pause before engaging with someone rather than after already engaging?
 What benefits might that provide if it were appropriate to do so?

 Do I need a minute to collect myself?
 Can I ask for that?
 Can I give myself the gift of a minute?